Accommodations Toolkit

 Accommodation:

 Paper-and-Pencil Test: The student is administered a paper-and-pencil version of the test.
-Non-embedded.
 Students with significantly limited technology skills or students who will rely on designated features that are only available for use on paper-and-pencil assessments may be provided this feature.

 Kentucky